Istanbul Sign - Driving in Turkey

 Just name it whatever you want to name it and you’re good to go!

 But my other favorite feature is even if you don’t have internet and there is service available, you can look at the map.
-Even if it is on airplane mode I have looked at the map.
+Even if it is in airplane mode I have looked at the map.

 In this case, it doesn’t allow you to pull up directions or anything like that but you can see where you are and figure out how to get where you want to be.

-5. Gas Stations
+5. Fuel Stations in Turkey

 In Turkey, you don’t pump your own gas.
 So when you go to a gas station, just pull up on the side you need to be.